Midi12/Midi12/README.md

 ### Hello there 🤗

-I am an hobbyist reverse engineer and software security enthusiast, I like to break things to gain knowledge about their inner workings 😇
+I am a hobbyist reverse engineer and a software security enthusiast.
+I like to break things in order to gain knowledge about their inner workings 😇

-I am currently experimenting with Dart language 🎯
+I am currently experimenting with the Dart language 🎯